MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/process-explorer.md

 ## To categorize meetings for analysis

-Use the following steps to manually categorize meetings for both dataset types.
-Meetings must be categorized for either meeting query output or blob storage data.
+Use the following steps to manually categorize meetings.

 1. On the **Process Explorer** page, select the dataset name from the list.
 2. What you do next depends on the dataset.